hevelius/files_external_onedrive/README.md

 ## Latest features added
 * added a Cachable Flysystem Adapter
-* a logic to refresh token (maybe it's not an elegat way to do this).
-After new token came back it's saved directly in Files_external config table)
+* a logic to refresh token as background jobs [executed by cron refresh the token that will expire within the next 15 minutes]
 * upload large files (over graph limit of 4MB per request) [using uploadSession]

 ## ToDo